codenamehaylz/Console-Finances/README.md

 ## Features

 Contained entirely in the Javascript file, this code includes nested arrays, for loops, the .push method, the .reduce method and several different functions.
+The code is responsive in that any changes to the original dataset will update the values displayed in the console.

 ## License